 Students need to possess a high level of motivation and have adequate time to devote to studying a college-level course.

 Students must meet all LLCC placement policies.
-Students enrolling in a math or composition course must have an ACT math or English composite score of 22 or higher, or students must achieve the appropriate LLCC placement score.
+Students enrolling in a math or composition course must have an ACT score of 21 or above in English and 22 or above in math and reading; have an SAT score of 480 or above in verbal (writing/reading) and 530 or above in math; or must achieve the appropriate LLCC placement score.
 Some science courses have additional requirements.

 Students must be able to complete college level coursework.

 Students wishing to withdraw from a class must notify their instructor to drop the class on or before the deadline.
-(See instructor for withdraw date; dates also noted below).
+(See instructor for withdraw date.)
 A “W” for withdraw will appear on the students’ college transcript.
 A “W” on a college transcript may impact future federal college financial aid.
 College earned GPA may be used as a decision criteria for awarding scholarships or determining acceptance into special college programs.